YehuditShtainberg/myslack/slack/README.md

 in this task has two function:

-* createNewChannel() - create new conversation in slack.
+* createNewChannel() - create new conversation in Slack. this method need get a name of the channel.

-* getListOfChannels() - get list of conversation that in slack.
+* getListOfChannels() - get list of conversation that in Slack.